CommonPages/common-pages/subnets/covid19/assets/Community.md

 Documents are seeded with *questions*.
 The objective is to eliminate questions by enumerating the *concepts*, *claims* and *references* which answer them.
 In the process, new questions appear and old claims are deprecated.
 Thus the document continuously evolves, matures and deepens.

+*Note that adjudication of disputes is an explicit non-goal.
+The intention of this document is merely to reflect the state of the information space with complete transparency and without judgment.*

 Documents are written in a simple notation called **I**. **I-files** contain hierarchical declarations of nodes and relationships between them:

 <pre>